22 December, 2001

 When I sleep, when I take a bath, when I eat, at every moment I hear Amma’s name in my ears.

-* Vasanta is married with two teenaged children.
+* Vasanta is married, with two teenage children.
 “When I met Amma for the first time, she told me, ‘Don’t be sad, daughter, everything will be all right.’
 Amma is God, whom we can see.
 We can’t see the other gods, but we can see Amma.”